Mobile applications, or mobile apps, have a great potential to boost your business because:

 Mobile app chatbots have many benefits.
 In customer service, since, they can:

-The result is mobile app chatbots lowering costs associated with providing customer support.
-For instance, second hand car dealer Cars 24’ chatbot has reduced call center cost 75%.
+The result is that mobile app chatbots lower costs associated with providing customer support.
+For instance, the second-hand car dealer Cars 24’s chatbot has reduced call center costs by 75%.

 4. Generating leads

 Mobile apps capture leads.
-To use apps, clients need to provide personal information concerning their email, ages, addresses etc. This information can be helpful for marketing/sales teams for segmentation.
+To use apps, clients need to provide personal information concerning their email, ages, addresses etc. This information can be helpful for marketing and sales teams for segmentation purposes.

 Banking use cases

-90% of US citizens use smart phones for financial activities, and banking and super apps have quickly gained popularity.7 Today’s banking apps can answer a wide range of customer inquiries that used to be handled in bank offices (see Figure 2).
+90% of US citizens use smartphones for financial activities, and banking and super apps have quickly gained popularity.6 Today’s banking apps can answer a wide range of customer inquiries that used to be handled in bank offices (see Figure 2).

-Figure 2: An interface example of a banking app which shows key applications of it.
+Figure 2: An interface example of a banking app that shows key applications it.

 Banking apps have the following use cases: